davidcmoulton/decodeuri/_drafts/patterns-post-working-title.md

 - build an adapter for our patterns in a different language
 - functional test layer
 - tree shake for js/css with H/2

-# Notes on meeting with EBI, which may have some bearing

-What you've learned from user research since launch and what design changes you've made in response to user feedback.

-How you've approached the front-end implementation to ensure content is easily accessible to: users in developing countries (e.g. using mobile phones with low bandwidth data connections)
-- page budget
-- make every contender for bytes justify itself
-- responsive image techniques (also IIIF helps for server-side)
-- H/2
-- we will be implementing ServiceWorkers
-- webpagetest

-users with visual, cognitive or other impairments
-- WAI level 2
-- tota11y browser plugin (Kahn Academy), useful for checking patterns as you build
-- looking into integrating a11y regression testing into our CI

-Google and other search engines
-- follow their guidelines: e.g. good page semantics, canonical urls, avoid duplicate content.
-If you build to progressive enhancement principles then you get a lot of this for free

-What you've learned about creating a pattern library and any tips or recommendations
-- we used atomic design: PatternLab
-- keep atoms atomic
-- don't worry too much about what's a molecule and what's an organism
-- maintain typographical styles orthogonal to pattern styles by creating one sass file of mixins defining your typographical styles, and using those mixins in pattern styles

-I noticed that your site works well with JavaScript turned off, except the side-by-side view disappears.
-However, the search results and article content is easily accessible without JavaScript, which is something we would also like to achieve.
-Some of the front-end frameworks are very JavaScript reliant (we've been looking at Vue.js), so I'm wondering if you have a separate version of the site which works without JavaScript?

-- side by side view links to something requiring JavaScript, so we only display a link to it when js is available
-- progressive enhancement:
-    - core content and functionality available without js
-    - build html & css first
-    - build behaviour separately

-- we didn't use a framework because we didn't need one

-- do you even need a framework?
-- are you speaking to Xavier Watkins?
--